William E. Cohn MD, FACS, FACCP, FAHA

 - New instrumentation to advance less invasive cardiac surgery

 - Tools and techniques for performing percutaneous mitral valve annuloplasty

-- Development of catheter-based technology for repairing heart valves and decreasing the morbidity of atrial fibrillation
+- Tools and techniques for mitigating the morbidity of atrial fibrillation

-- The development of a continuous flow total artificial heart
+- Development of a continuous flow totally implantable artificial heart

 Dr. Cohn has published extensively in peer reviewed journals and has authored seven textbook chapters.
 He serves on the editorial boards of Heart Surgery Forum, Innovations, Journal of Cardiac Surgery, Journal of Biomedical Research and CTSNet.
 He serves as an ad hoc reviewer for Circulation, Annals of Thoracic Surgery, Journal of Thoracic and Cardiovascular Surgery, and the Texas Heart Institute Journal.
 He is a fellow of the International Society of Minimally Invasive Cardiac Surgery, American College of Chest Physicians, American College of Surgeons, the American Heart Association, and serves on the board of many professional societies.

-Dr. Cohn is an accomplished musician and plays several instruments.
-He performs locally with sevral bands, including his Disco Expressions.
-He is also a talented amateur magician…therefore, be very observant.
+He is an accomplished musician and plays several instruments.
+He performs locally with several bands, including Disco Expressions.
+He is also a talented amateur magician.

 CONTACT DR. COHN